IIIF/api/metadata_api/metadata_1.1.md

   * Manuscripts that have been re-ordered, intentionally or otherwise, over time and the different sequences of pages are known.
   * Books that have had additional fly-leaves or other artifacts added to them over time which are now historically important, but the user should be able to display the object as it was before they were added.
   * Pages with foldouts, curtains or other additions that can be dynamically interacted with by the user to experience the different states that the object can be in.
-  * Multiple transcriptions, editions, translations or other sets of information that should be associated with the digitized pages in a coherent and consistent fashion.
+  * Multiple transcriptions, editions, translations or other sets of information that should be associated with the digitized object in a coherent and consistent fashion.

 Collectively these use cases require a model in which one can characterise the digitised object (via the _Manifest_ resource), the order in which individual pages or surfaces are presented (the _Sequence_ resource), and the individual pages or surfaces (_Canvas_ resources).
 Each Canvas may have images and/or texts associated with it (_Content_ resources) to allow the page to be rendered.
 An object may also have parts; for example, a book may have chapters where several pages may be associated with a single chapter (a _Range_ resource) or there may be groups of content resource above the page level, such as all of the texts that make up a single transcription of a manuscript (a _Layer_ resource).

 The need for these conceptual components, shown in italics, was recognised in earlier work concerned with viewing complex digitised manuscripts.
-The IIIF XXX model is thus derived from this earlier work but has been extended to meet the additional practical needs when viewing and navigating of other types of digitised content.
+The IIIF Presentation metadata model is thus derived from this earlier work but has been extended to meet the additional practical needs when viewing and navigating of other types of digitised content.
 The components and their use are described in the following sections.

 ##  3. Primary Resource Types

 This specification makes use of the following primary resource types:

   * __Manifest__<br/>
     The overall description of the structure of the digital representation of the object and the content resources needed to render it.
-It carries information needed for the viewer to present the entire facsimile to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
+It carries information needed for the viewer to present the digitized content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
   * __Sequence__ <br/>
     The order of the views of the physical object.
 As books may be rebound over time or the page order otherwise change, multiple Sequences are allowed.
   * __Canvas__<br/>
     A container that represents a page or view and has content resources associated with it or with parts of it.
 The Canvas provides a frame of reference for the layout of the page.
-The notion of a Canvas is drawn from standards like PDF and HTML, or applications like Photoshop and Powerpoint, where the display starts from a blank canvas and images, text and other resources are "painted" on to it.
+The concept of a Canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and Powerpoint, where the display starts from a blank canvas and images, text and other resources are "painted" on to it.
   * __Content__<br/>
     Content resources such as images or texts that are associated with a Canvas.